Dynalon/Rainy/docs/GETTING_STARTED.md

 ![](tomboy-url.png "Sample configuration in Tomboy")

-### 6. A word of warning & disclaimer
+### 5. A word of warning & disclaimer

-**Rainy is currently in alpha quality and not meant for production use, but for testing and development only.
+**Rainy is currently in beta quality and not meant for production use, but for testing and development only.
 If you lose notes, don't blame me or any of the developers, you've been warned.
 Additionally, HTTPS is currently not supported - you will not want to sync your notes in a foreign network environment where someone can sniff your authentication data or note content.**

-### 7. Known issues
+### 6. Known issues

 There are currently some issues in Tomboy and Tomdroid that you should know of before using Rainy.